ezsystems/LegacyBridge/INSTALL.md

-Last step, if you are on *nix operation system, is to make sure to run the appropriate command for setting correct folder permissions, you can find the information you need in [installation guide for eZ Publish 5.x](https://doc.ez.no/display/EZP/Installation).
+Last step, if you are on *nix operation system, is to make sure to run the appropriate command for setting correct folder permissions, you can find the information you need in [installation guide for eZ Platform](https://doc.ezplatform.com/en/latest/getting_started/install_ez_platform/).